AdamSobieski/Argumentation/Documents/Patches.md

 >   ] .
 > ```

-## Events, Causality, and Narrative
+## Events, Actions, Causality, and Narrative

 Some knowledge-graph patches can be described as being or representing [events](https://plato.stanford.edu/entries/events/) which changed, modified, or updated a model of a world.